Assessment and Evaluation

 How long will the assessment process take?

-For example, the DAS-II usually takes between 30 – 90 minutes, depending upon your child’s developmental age and working style.
+Another example is the DAS-II, which usually takes between 30 – 100 minutes, depending upon your child’s developmental age and working style.
 Younger children generally have a shorter test administration time.
 These are average times and please keep in mind that some children work faster or slower than others, and that different types of assessment take different amounts of time.

-We will meet with you alone (one or both parents) prior to the testing time in an initial diagnostic meeting, in order to gather information about your questions, your child’s developmental milestones, birth and pregnancy history, and other important information, and this interview would be part of the assessment meeting time.
+We will meet with you alone (teen, adult, or one or both parents) prior to the testing time in an initial diagnostic meeting, in order to gather information about your questions, your child’s developmental milestones, birth and pregnancy history, and other important information, and this interview would be part of the assessment meeting time.

 Will my child get a break, or does she have to sit still for 2 hours?